This site will work and look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Read on...

 From the beginning, the focus was on playing a variety of music genres and styles (hence the name!).
 Naturally, they played all the European dance favorites -- polkas, waltzes, schottiches, etc. -- and also mixed in traditional favorites from a variety of European countries.
-In addition, they played a smattering of American classics from a wide variety of genres.
+In addition, they played a smattering of American jazz, blues, country and even rock-n-roll classics.
 It wasn't uncommon to hear a polka followed by a country western classic!

 Over the years, The Internationals™ have historically played primarily as a quartet.
 Early on, it was two accordions, bass and drums.
 Later, it was accordion, trumpet, bass and drums.
 And then for a spell, it was just a trio... you guessed it: accordion, bass and drums.